GLOBAL HEALTH CONFERENCE XIV

 Requirements

-2. Requirements are the same for both Oral & Poster Presentations: Introduction, Objectives, Methods, Results, Discussion (300 word maximum)
+2. Requirements for Poster Presentations: Introduction, Objectives, Methods, Results, Discussion (300 word maximum)

 3. Poster must be submitted as PDF